 - Staying on top of updated WHS legislation and matters.

 - Understanding the specific risks workers within their organisation face and implementing processes to minimise or, ideally, eliminate these risks.

 - Communicating relevant WHS information to workers and ensuring they are empowered to respond to communication or raise concerns.

 Ultimately, an officer’s main role is to create and implement processes that comply with all the duties and requirements under WHS law.
 If they are able to do that, then in all likelihood, everyone within the business will be safe, healthy and happy.
-More details about how to interpret and apply WHS, as well as how to report a suspected incident can be found in the WHS Act.
+More details about how to interpret and apply WHS and how to report a suspected incident, can be found in the WHS Act.

 How can an organisation support a volunteer WHS officer?

 If an officer is a volunteer, it can be a good idea to provide them with a little extra support to ensure they can get the job done to the standard required.
 Initiatives such as including WHS on board meeting agendas, creating formal evaluation processes and having key contact people available within the organisation for the officer to liaise with, will help them feel connected with the business.
 It’s also a good idea to offer training to volunteer officers to learn more about what the business does and the sorts of work performed by workers.
 This will provide them with a deep understanding of all the risks and processes workers may be exposed to.